-We are the largest online UGC audio community in China as of September 30, 2019 according to iResearch.
-We are also the largest interactive audio entertainment platform and the second largest online audio platform in China in terms of average total MAUs for the nine months ended September 30, 2019 according to the same source.
-We launched our Lizhi app in 2013 to allow users to record and share their life with voices on mobile devices with the help of intuitive recording, and to reach their audience through various discovery tools.
-As of September 30, 2019, more than 160.6 million podcasts had been uploaded to our platform since our inception, as compared to 49.2 million as of September 30, 2017.
-Podcasts uploaded to our platform had been played approximately 6.1 billion times in the three months ended September 30, 2019.
+We are the largest online UGC audio community in China as of June 30, 2019 according to iResearch.
+We are also the largest interactive audio entertainment platform and the second largest online audio platform in China in terms of average total MAUs for the six months ended June 30, 2019 according to the same source.
+We launched our Lizhi app in 2013 to allow users to create, store and share their own podcasts on mobile devices with the help of intuitive recording and reach their audience through various discovery tools.
+As of June 30, 2019, approximately 145.0 million podcasts had been uploaded to our platform since our inception.
+Podcasts uploaded to our platform had been played over 5.4 billion times in the three months ended June 30, 2019.
 Through our extensive podcast library, we attract a growing and engaging user base, which presents attractive monetization opportunities.

-With user interactions built into every podcast, live streaming and social entertainment product, our users don't just listen on our platform.
+With user interactions built into every podcast and live streaming, our users don't just listen on our platform.
 We launched audio live streaming as our first audio entertainment product in 2016, making it possible for our users to enjoy a multi-dimensional, interactive audio experience.
 Through Lizhi, users can follow their favorite hosts and channels, become a host and create their own podcasts, perform in live streaming, and interact with others through various interactive features.
 Since our launch, we have also introduced a wide range of interactive audio products to drive user interactions, such as Friends Hall and Lizhi Party.